-Raw data—like unrefined gold buried deep in a mine—is a precious resource for modern businesses.
-However, before you can benefit from raw data, the process of data transformation is a necessity.
+Raw data is a precious resource for modern businesses.
+However, before you can benefit from raw data, the process of data transformation is necessary.

-Data transformation is the process where you extract data, sift through data, understand the data, and then transform it into something you can analyze.
+Data transformation is the process of extracting data, sifting through it, understanding it, and then transforming it into something you can analyze.
 That’s where ETL (extract, transform, load) pipelines come into play.
 As a vital stage of the ETL process, data transformation is necessary to change the information into a format or schema that a business intelligence platform can interact with to derive actionable insights.

-Good data can effectively transform a struggling business into a successful one.
-In the global marketplace, good data powers dynamic business analysis, which in turn promotes business agility.
-Essentially, good data boost supply chain efficiency and customer satisfaction.
+Good data management can effectively transform a struggling business into a successful one.
+In our marketplace, good data powers create dynamic business analysis, which in turn promotes business agility.
+Essentially, good data boosts supply chain efficiency and customer satisfaction.

-The insights value chain is only as strong as its weakest data link, however.
+However, the insights value chain is only as strong as its weakest data link.
 According to KPMG, 71% of CEOs say they have disregarded insights from unreliable data.
-It's no surprise that BI professionals spend 80% of their time preparing (cleaning and transforming) data before they can engage in actual analysis.
+Unsurprisingly, BI professionals spend 80% of their time preparing (cleaning and transforming) data before engaging in analysis.

 What is Data Transformation?